dhruv-patel-07/Resume-Screening/README.md

 # Resume-Screening

-This project aims to automate the screening process of resumes using [machine learning algorithms].
+This project aims to automate the screening process of resumes using machine learning(NLP).
 It helps in efficiently filtering resumes.

 ## Features